Things to do in the Isle of Man

 The Tea Junction IOM

-While there is no shortage of cafes and coffee shops in Douglas, The Tea Junction stands out from the rest.
+The Tea Junction is a unique cafe in Douglas.
 It’s the island’s first dedicated ‘tea-room, so naturally, tea is their speciality.
-However, coffees, hot chocolate, and g&t’s are also hot on the menu.
+However, coffees, hot chocolate, and g&t’s are also on the menu.

 What’s most appealing about the Tea Junction is the fancy old-fashioned decor and the stylish presentation of their craft.
-They also serve a wide range of delicious cakes, sandwiches, and salads that nicely compliment the drinks.
+They also serve a wide range of delicious cakes, sandwiches, and salads.

 18. Cheap Pints at Quids Inn